 During the late 2000s I developed a set of ideas under the label of ‘the relational state’.
 This brought together a lot of previous work on shifting the mode of government from doing things to people and for people to doing things with them.
 I thought there were lessons to learn from the greater emphasis on relationships in business, and from strong evidence on the importance of relationships in high quality education and healthcare.
 An early summary of the ideas was published by the Young Foundation in 2009.
 The ideas were further worked on with government agencies in Singapore and Australia, and presented to other governments including Hong Kong and China.
 An IPPR collection on the relational state, which included an updated version of my piece and some comments, was published in late 2012.

-Since then Nesta has backed many dozens of organisations which show the relational state in practice, in particular through the Centre for Social Action, a joint fund with the Cabinet Office.
+In the 2010s Nesta backed many dozens of organisations which show the relational state in practice, in particular through the Centre for Social Action, a joint fund with the Cabinet Office.
 More recently similar ideas have been promoted by various writers, including Hilary Cottam in her book ‘Radical Help’.

 EVIDENCE FOR PUBLIC POLICY